-Start off with a claim that contradicts what people expect to hear from you.
+Start with a claim that contradicts what people expect.
 That will make them sit up and pay attention.
-Then use that attention you've earned to ease right into your topic.
+Then use the attention you've earned to ease into your topic.

 Sir Ken Robinson does this marvelously in the most-watched Ted Talk of all time.
-Coming onto the stage after other speakers have already delivered amazing speeches he says:
+Coming onto the stage after other speakers have already delivered amazing speeches, Robinson says:

 “It’s been great hasn’t it?
 I’ve been blown away by the whole thing.
 In fact, I’m leaving.”

-You can hear in the way the audience laughs that his statement catches them by surprise.
-And the speaker uses that surprise (and his reference to the great speeches before him) to lunge right into his own topic.
+You can hear in the way the audience laughs that this statement catches them by surprise.
+And the speaker uses that surprise (and the reference to the earlier great speeches) to lunge into the topic.

 Pamela Meyer achieves similar results through a slightly different technique.
-She starts off a presentation on how to spot a liar by accusing the audience of being liars themselves!
+Meyer begins a presentation on how to spot a liar by accusing the audience of being liars themselves!